gitlabhq/gitlab-ci/doc/install/installation.md

 ### Secure secrets.yml

-Secrets file stores encryption keys for sessions and secure variables.
+The `secrets.yml` file stores encryption keys for sessions and secure variables.
-Backup `secrets.yml` someplace safe, but don't store them in the same place as your database backups.
+Backup `secrets.yml` someplace safe, but don't store it in the same place as your database backups.
-Otherwise your secrets are exposed in case one of your backups is compromised.
+Otherwise your secrets are exposed if one of your backups is compromised.

 ## 8. Install Init Script